The Youth Skills and Employment Network

 Read More

-Future Chefs
+Future Chefs (Boston, MA)

 Future Chefs empowers Boston's low-income youth of color to take charge of their future by providing opportunities to practice leadership and to develop the skills needed to grow in their personal and professional life beyond high school.
 They engage and inspire teens to develop a broad range of essential life skills, in addition to culinary skills, while engaged in paid, productive work.
 Teens explore their identity, practice leadership and teamwork, strengthen their confidence and communication, learn to nurture their mental health, and create strong relationships with caring adults.